Sentinel Node Biopsy vs Axillary Lymph Node Dissection

 Ongoing research and advancements in surgical techniques aim to refine the evaluation of the lymph nodes in breast cancer patients.
 Innovations, such as targeted molecular imaging and artificial intelligence, are being explored to enhance the accuracy of identifying sentinel nodes and reduce the need for more invasive procedures.

 Recent studies have shown promising results in identifying specific genetic markers in breast cancer cells that can help determine the likelihood of lymph node involvement.
-This information can aid in selecting the appropriate surgical approach and minimising unnecessary procedures.
+This information can aid in selecting the appropriate surgical approach and minimizing unnecessary procedures.

 Lymph Node